-Jérôme Auger, DMV, MSc, Dipl.
+Jérôme Auger, DVM, MSc, Dipl.
 ACVS oversees veterinary surgery at Centre Vétérinaire Rive-Sud (South Shore Veterinary Center) in Brossard, Quebec.
 He and his team work hard to ensure that every animal in their care receives the best possible treatment for their unique situation, and he recently had a very special patient who needed his help.

 Dr. Auger’s two-year-old Gordon Setter, Oakley, experienced bilateral partial CCL tears this spring, meaning the ligament that helps stabilize the knee was damaged in both of her hind legs.
 Cranial cruciate ligament (CCL) tears are common in dogs of Oakley’s size and left her unable to run and play like she normally would without pain or limping.